hzeller/flaschen-taschen/README.md

 the pixels as colored spaces in a terminal.
 Note, you need a fairly recent terminal that can display 24 Bit color (Konsole can do that for a while, more recent Gnome terminals as well.
 Also, newer xterms can do that as well.
-If you are on a Mac, the default terminal app won't work, you have to get an external app for that).
+If you are on a Mac, an iTerm2 version 3.x will work).

 <a href="server/#terminal"><img src="img/terminal-screenshot.png" width="200px"></a>